Sixth-generation fighter: China

 On 26 December 2024, social media photos and videos suggested Chengdu Aircraft Corporation (CAC) has publicly flown a prototype aircraft in Chengdu, Sichuan.
 The aircraft was spotted flying around an airport owned by CAC and features a trijet tailless flying wing design.
 Tentatively designated Chengdu J-36 by defense analysts, it was trailed by a Chengdu J-20S twin-seater stealth fighter as the chase plane.
 The aircraft was believed to have advanced stealth and sensor features, while its capabilities, roles, and design details remained speculative.

 Observers believe that CAC chose 26 December to carry out the flight in commemoration of Mao Zedong's birthday on that day.
 On the same day, further social media posts indicated a second airframe, featuring a cranked arrow configuration with sharply swept wings, was spotted near Shenyang Aircraft Corporation's facilities.
 Unconfirmed reports suggested the Shenyang fighter made its maiden flight on 20 December 2024.

 The Shenyang aircraft prototype seemed to be smaller than the Chengdu one.
 It was trailed by a Shenyang J-16 strike fighter as the chase plane.
 The aircraft was tentatively named Shenyang J-50 or Shenyang J-XD by analysts for identification, but further information was limited.

 On 5 August 2025, a third tailless stealth aircraft prototype was spotted in China, with a distinct silhouette different from the previous J-36 and J-50.
 The photo on social media displayed an aircraft with pointed nose, highly swept wings with cropped tips, and W-shaped trailing edge featuring a central extension in triangular shape.
 Defense analysts speculated the airframe was an early prototype of China's sixth generation "loyal wingman" drone or an crewed aircraft competing with J-36 and J-50.
 South China Morning Post reported that the aircraft design is a carrier-based fighter, and its design can be traced to a research paper published by the Northwestern Polytechnical University.

-France, Germany, Spain

-Within the Future Combat Air System (FCAS) programme, France, Germany, and Spain are jointly working on a sixth-generation fighter known as the Next-Generation Fighter (NGF).